 Taxis

 Most taxis have space for a folding wheelchair, and there's been an increase in fully accessible 'van taxis'.
 It's a safe, regulated service, and drivers are generally polite and helpful.
-Online platforms such as Uber are also popular as they can be 25 percent cheaper than metered fares.
+Online platforms such as Uber are also popular, as they can be significantly cheaper than metered fares.

 Buses

-The government has invested heavily in barrier-free buses, and 80 percent of the fleet is accessible.
-They feature ramps, dedicated wheelchair space and safety belts at the front of each bus.
+The government has invested heavily in barrier-free buses, and a large percentage of the fleet is accessible.
+They feature ramps, dedicated wheelchair spaces, and safety belts at the front of each bus.
 Boarding can be time-consuming, and choosing the MRT (Mass Rapid Transit) metro for most journeys is often more practical.

 Metro